lprimeroo/xkcd/README.md

 ## Screenshots

-Will probably look something like this ,
+Will probably look something like this,

 ![](http://i66.tinypic.com/35a3tbs.jpg)